RPCSX/rpcsx-ui/README.md

 # rpcsx-ui

 This repo houses an experimental cross-platform UI for RPCSX built using Tauri and Svelte.
-UI is renderer using OS native browser frameworks, and IPC with the main RPCSX process will be done through the Rust backend.
+UI is rendered using OS native browser frameworks, and IPC with the main RPCSX process will be done through the Rust backend.

 ## Dependencies
 - [Rust](https://www.rust-lang.org/tools/install)